Skip to navigation Skip to content

 Closing

-Confirm the information which the customer has provided and inquire whether he/she has any further questions.
+Confirm the information provided by the customer and check to see if they have any further questions.
 Go over the next steps in the process and restate any follow up action which the Service Officer or the customer have agreed upon.
 Service Officers should provide their name and contact number to the customer so that they can ring the Service Officer again if the need arises.

 Service Officers should document the pre-registration interview as described at the start of this step.